 Forums: Another great but underutilized way to get market content is by using forums.
 These are websites where people gather to discuss all sorts of topics on the internet.
 Generally speaking, most forums are easy to at least get profile links from.
 But, if you offer value and don’t act like a spammer, forums are awesome ways to build up traffic and quality links fast.

-B2B content marketing examples you can start applying now
+B2B content marketing strategy examples you can start applying now

 At this point, you should have a good understanding of what a B2B content marketing strategy is.
 Now, we’re going to look at content marketing examples your B2B company can start applying.
 Best of all, these methods work well for both large and small businesses.